 All union types have directly the topmost "value" as their base type and restrict the value space by specifying the content facet.
 General facets cannot be used. "value" can be considered a builtin union type with "object", "array" and "atomic" as its member types.

-A union type MAY NOT be used as type annotations in TYSON, otherwise an error JDST0012 is raised.
-A member type of the union type must be used instead.
+A union type MAY NOT be used as type annotations in TYSON, otherwise an error JDST0012

 A consequence of the way union types are defined in a restrictivey way is that a union type will always be expressible as a flat union of non-union types.